Coffee: Brewing

 Drip brewers and automatic coffeemakers brew coffee using gravity.
 In an automatic coffeemaker, hot water drips onto coffee grounds that are held in a paper, plastic, or perforated metal coffee filter, allowing the water to seep through the ground coffee while extracting its oils and essences.
-The liquid drips through the coffee and the filter into a carafe or pot, and the spent grounds are retained in the filter.
+The liquid drips through the coffee and the filter into a carafe or pot, and the spent coffee grounds are retained in the filter.